• About the Plan

 Benefits

 The affected species will benefit from assured, long-term habitat protection.
-The people of Tumwater and the customers of the Port of Olympia will benefit from with a federal permit authorizing impacts to these species, which will facilitate planned development and maintenance work.
+The people of Tumwater and the customers of the Port of Olympia will benefit from one federal permit authorizing impacts to these species, which will facilitate planned development and maintenance work.
 The Habitat Conservation Plan is expected to reduce the costs and time that would otherwise be needed for individual landowners to comply with the provisions of the Endangered Species Act.

 Habitat Conservation Plan